 Curricular Training Tracks

-Faculty members in this group are engaged in research that involves the study of spontaneous disease in client-owned animals, research in experimental animals that can be directly applied to patients with the spontaneous disease, the development of novel diagnostic tests, and the development of new therapeutic strategies.
+Diagnostics & Therapeutics: Faculty members in this group are engaged in research that involves the study of spontaneous disease in client-owned animals, research in experimental animals that can be directly applied to patients with spontaneous disease, the development of novel diagnostic tests, and the development of new therapeutic strategies.
 Areas of research include clinical trials in neurology, oncology, cardiology, orthopedics/stem cells, and internal medicine, as well as diagnostics and therapeutics for gastrointestinal, orthopedic/regenerative medicine, and reproductive disorders.

 Infection, Immunity & Epidemiology: Faculty members in this group are actively engaged in research that integrates a multidisciplinary approach to epidemiology related to infection and immunity.
 This involves studying the frequency, distribution, and control of diseases in addition to mechanistic studies of microorganisms and disease, host-pathogen interactions, the immune system, and immunological disorders.
 Areas of research include infectious and zoonotic diseases; vaccines; adjuvants and diagnostics development; and comparative, developmental and clinical aspects of immunology, bacteriology, virology, parasitology, and pathology.

 Physiology & Developmental Biology: Faculty members in this group study the functions of body systems and how specific genes govern differentiation of cells, tissues, and organs with unique structures and functions.
 Both disciplines require a firm foundation of mathematics, chemistry, physics, biophysics, and both molecular and cellular biology.
 Areas of research include toxicology, neuroscience, reproductive biology, cardiovascular sciences, regenerative medicine, pharmacology, developmental biology, epigenetics, and cell biology.

 Professional Development Opportunities

 The VMBS offers a variety of professional development opportunities for its graduate students.
-These include workshops, such as scientific writing, grant writing, public speaking, team-work, communication, and conflict management.
+These include workshops, such as scientific writing, grant writing, public speaking, teamwork, communication, and conflict management.
 Additionally, the college offers a number of experiential training programs that allow students to gain specific skills through hands-on training in well-known laboratories and in high-caliber training courses.
 The CVMBS also exposes its trainees to a variety of different career paths through seminars and career panels with former graduates of the college.

 Please Contact Us for More Information